 After finishing their undergraduate degrees in business and working a number of years,

-many non-accounting business professionals wish to change career paths into accounting.
+many non-accounting business professionals desire to change career paths into accounting.

 Now they can without relocating the family or giving up their full-time jobs.
 As